Michelle O'Bonsawin

-Michelle O'Bonsawin (born 1973/1974) is a Canadian jurist serving as a puisne justice on the Supreme Court of Canada since September 1, 2022.
+Michelle O'Bonsawin (born May 2, 1974) is a Canadian jurist who is serving as a puisne justice on the Supreme Court of Canada since 2022.
 Before her appointment to the Supreme Court, she served as a judge on the Ontario Superior Court of Justice from 2017 to 2022.
 O'Bonsawin is the first Indigenous Canadian to serve as a Supreme Court justice.